Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 ## Structural Notes

 - Database access is performed directly by repository classes through static `DBManager`.
+- Runtime session state is currently stored through static `CurrentSession`.
 - Logging migration is partial; direct console diagnostics still exist throughout the source tree.
 - Several names do not follow Java naming conventions.
-- `AccountPolicy`, `CollectUserJob`, `SetNewStatus`, and the three non-auth controllers are placeholders.
+- `AccountPolicy`, `CollectUserJob`, `SetNewStatus`, service directories, `ServiceController`, and `uiController` are placeholders.
 - `SystemAccountRequiresPasswordChange` and `HasAssignedRole` exist but are not part of the active primary flow.
+- `MenuFlow` and service menus are connected only as a first routing baseline.